greffgreff/researches/group-project.md

 # Group Project

+## About the group project?

+(how it works, brief)

-POS - Point of service, refers to the digital menu with categories KDS - Kitchen display system, refers to the system where orders are displayed and be managed by ktichen staff IMS - Inventory management system, refers to the system where inventory of all ingredients are managed
+<p>POS - Point of service, refers to the digital menu with categories</p>
+<p>KDS - Kitchen display system, refers to the system where orders are displayed and be managed by ktichen staff</p>
+<p>IMS - Inventory management system, refers to the system where inventory of all ingredients are managed</p>

 ## LO1: Web Application
 The project is a full-stack application.
 The frontend uses the popular ReactJS framework in javascript and the backend, ASP in C#.
 While the frontend handles the POS, the KDS, and the IMS combined, the backend handles CRUD functionality on a MySQL database in a RESTful manner.
 Architecture diagram of the system the team built: